jdtsmith/speedrect/README.md

 For Option 2 `f`, if you want to _reduce_ the width of an existing filled rectangle, use a prefix to specify it numerically.

 >[!NOTE]
 >When filling rectangle, the _height_ of the rectangle marked for filling is significant.
 It indicates to `speedrect` that the fill box can safely extend that far down without disturbing other rows of data.
 It's normal to mark the full range down to the next row.
-If more rows are needed, `speedrect` will add blank lines.
+If more rows are needed, `speedrect` will add blank lines below to avoid disturbing subsequent rows of data.